 Bermuda is often referred to as a Caribbean island, though it’s actually in the Atlantic, with a location closer to Washington, D.C. and just a two-hour flight from New York City.
 So what does that mean for holiday travelers?
 The balmy British isle is just starting its high-season, while many popular tropical destinations are already too hot to handle.
 Bermuda offers stunning pink sand beaches that stretch for 21 miles along glistening azure waters, including the beautiful pale pink sands at Horseshoe Bay Beach with wonderfully secluded coves.
 You’ll also find world-class spas, fantastic restaurants with outdoor dining on the sand and a variety of accommodation options.

 Lake Tahoe, California

 Lake Tahoe is a year-round paradise and offers a ton of fun over the holiday weekend.
 Catch some free live music on Saturday at the West Shore Café in their new lakeside lounge, and on Sunday, the Mike Brown Memorial Splash In, a family-friendly event, features a beach party and barbecue followed by a Parade of Seaplanes.
 Some of the area’s most beautiful historic landmarks open up for the weekend, including Vikingsholm Castle and Hellman-Ehrman Mansion.
 If you’re up for a hike, head to Sugar Pine Point State Park for its scenic hiking trails.
-If you want to stay at a resort that offers it all, try Resort at Squaw Creek, with four pools, a 120-foot waterslide, and three all-season whirlpools.
+If you want to stay at a resort that offers it all, try Resort at Squaw Creek, with three pools, a 120-foot waterslide, and three all-season whirlpools.
 It also offers a Mountain Buddies program for kids 4 through 12, with a variety of activities, including biking, hiking, tennis, swimming, arts and crafts, games and more.

 Mackinac Island, Michigan